 Though many Berlin bars have their seedier side with dark rooms and naked nights, there are equally as many with cool crowds and comfortable atmospheres.
 Bars to hit up include the smoky Möbel Olfe with a giant “Homo Bar” sign posted outside, The Club which hosts art exhibitions and drag shows, and Facciola, a lesbian-owned and operated wine bar in Kreuzberg popular for its pop-up Cabaret Opera nights.
-Also worth checking out is the monument to the LGBT victims of the Holocaust and the world’s first queer museum, the Schwules Museum—not to mention all the other history in Berlin.
+Also worth checking out is the monument to the LGBTQ victims of the Holocaust and the world’s first queer museum, the Schwules Museum—not to mention all the other history in Berlin.

 Find more travel tips for Berlin in the Berlin Gay City Guide.

 • • •